cve-search/CveXplore/docs/general/settings.rst

    E.g., ``30.0``

 .. confval:: EXPAND_WILDCARD_CPE

    EXPAND_WILDCARD_CPE is an option that controls the behavior when processing CPE entries containing wildcards (*) in version or other attribute fields.
-    When the environment variable EXPAND_WILDCARD_CPE=true is set, entries like cpe:2.3:a:proftpd:proftpd:*:*:*:*:*:*:*:* will be automatically expanded into all matching concrete CPEs from the cpe MongoDB collection.
+When the environment variable EXPAND_WILDCARD_CPE=True is set, entries like cpe:2.3:a:proftpd:proftpd:*:*:*:*:*:*:*:* will be automatically expanded into all matching concrete CPEs from the cpe MongoDB collection.
 This enables the system to resolve wildcard definitions into a full list of applicable CPEs.
-    If the variable is set to false or unset, wildcard CPEs remain unchanged and no expansion is performed.
+   If the variable is set to False (default), wildcard CPEs remain unchanged and no expansion is performed.

 Downloads
 *********